smplcod/acpc/README.md

 - Admin pages display "Subpages:" with a full URL tree when subpages exist
 - Navigation sidebars derive from the same tree; admin lists all URLs flat (no nested lists), public lists non-admin URLs
 - User and admin sidebars highlight the active link
-- Admin charts with 20 Recharts examples for users data
-- Admin charts with 21 Chart.js examples for users data
-- Admin dashboard with mini charts for growth, engagement, reliability, and revenue
+- Charts dashboard at `/admin/charts` with mini charts for growth, engagement, reliability, and revenue
-- Detailed analytics pages at `/admin/graph/*` for growth, engagement, reliability, and revenue
+- Detailed analytics pages at `/admin/charts/*` for growth, engagement, reliability, and revenue
+- Chart.js users charts at `/admin/ui/charts`

 # ACP+Charts сomming soon
 ACP+Charts will grow into an admin dashboard that visualizes application metrics with interactive charts.
 Administrators will be able to monitor key indicators, manage data, and explore analytics through a responsive web interface built with React and Vite.
 The repository currently includes placeholder pages while chart components are under active development.